clouetb/RobotCommandApp/README.md

 ###For the infrastructure
 - Deal with firewalls traversal for enabling communication while not on the same network (https://github.com/miniupnp/miniupnp/)? --> See if this works that well...
+- Deal with update of the IP address when changed

 ###For reducing video latency (which is currently around 1 sec.)
 - Enable h.264 on both sides